 - 3rd prize: $10,000

 An additional $5,000 prize to be awarded by the CCC session audience to one of the three finalists for the most effective and persuasive presentation.

-Applicants are asked to submit a brief (three pages or less) proposal, including the following:
+Applicants are asked to submit a proposal, including the following:

-Description of the research environment where the research project will be conducted (research must be conducted in Canada)
+- Description of the research environment.
+Where will the research project will be conducted? (research must be conducted in Canada)

-If the scope of the project is greater than the funds awarded, the applicant must explain what area the grant will be used in.
-If another member(s) of the team is/are involved in the project, applicant is to describe his/her role in the study.
+- If the scope of the project is greater than the funds awarded, the applicant must explain what area the grant will be used in.
+If other member(s) of the team is/are involved in the project, applicant is to describe his/her role in the study.

-An evaluation committee chaired by Dr. Andrew Krahn and consisting of Drs.
-Katia Dyrda, Jeff Healey, Jean-François Tanguay, Rob Welsh and Richard Whitlock, will review the applications and select the three most meritorious finalists.
+An evaluation committee chaired by Dr. Jeff Healey and consisting of Drs.
+Katia Dyrda, Jean-François Tanguay, Rob Welsh, Richard Whitlock, and, Lena Rivard will review all applications and select the three most meritorious finalists.

-These three finalists will present their research project at a session held during the Canadian Cardiovascular Congress (CCC) in Toronto, on October 21, 2018.
-During a 10 minute presentation, they will have the opportunity to present the research project and answer questions from the judging panel above.
+These three finalists will present their research project at a session held during the Canadian Cardiovascular Congress (CCC) in Montreal, on October 26, 2019.
+During a 10-minute presentation, they will have the opportunity to present the research project and answer questions from the judging panel above.

 Following the three presentations, each of the three finalists will be awarded a Vascular Award.

 The Canadian Cardiovascular Society and Bayer Inc. are proud to support the CCS-Bayer Resident Vascular Award.
 With this award, we hope to further research in thrombosis, anticoagulation, stroke, or atrial fibrillation to improve the lives of Canadians who are affected by these conditions, and their families.